sid-510/Bhagavad_Gita_Dataset_from_API/README.md

 After making request to the API and getting response in a ``.json`` format made transformations using ``pandas`` such as dropping unnecessary columns and renaming columns for better readability.
 You will find the code here -> bhagavad_gita_dataset.ipynb

-And then dumped the dataframe in a ``csv`` file.
+And then dumped the dataframe in a ``.csv`` file.
 The final dataframe looked something like this -> bhagavad_gita_eng.csv